 "Senior Reserve Fund" means the trust fund created pursuant to the Master Senior Indenture and that is required to be funded for the purpose of providing additional security for the Outstanding Senior Bonds issued pursuant to the terms of the Senior Indenture and as specified in any Supplemental Senior Indenture as participating in the Senior Reserve Fund.
-As of the date of this Official Statement, all of the Outstanding Existing Senior Bonds participate in the Senior Reserve Fund.
-The Department will specify in the Twenty-First Supplemental Senior Indenture that the Series 2020BCD Senior Bonds will participate in the Senior Reserve Fund.
+As of the date of this Official Statement, all of the Outstanding Senior Bonds participate in the Senior Reserve Fund.